diannedejesus/debt_tracker/readme.md

 ## Goals and milestones
 Fixes
-- update the debt list page with the new calculation for when a debt is late.
+- update the debt list and dashboard page with the new calculation for when a debt is late.
 - excused payment access
-- have edit payment check for duplicate values
+- [X] have edit payment check for duplicate values
+    - verify display of error
 - verify how excused payments and late payments are calculated.

 Modifications